Data Access Management > Data access policies > Creating data access control rules

 3Enter a search query to find the data assets for which you want to grant permissions.

 The Preview section shows the current results of the query.
-Adjust your search query to refine the results as needed.
+The Asset Type and Catalog Source Type filters are pre-populated.
+Adjust these filters and your search query to refine the results as needed.

 Note the following about query results:

-11Select any combination of Read, Write, and Delete.
+6Select any combination of Read, Write, and Delete.
+Read is selected by default.

 Note: Because views are read-only objects, only read permissions will apply even if your rule offers write and delete permissions.